 The work of the team was published following an invitation to contribute a chapter to the book, “Creative Therapies for Complex Trauma.” edited by Anthea Hendry.
 The book includes chapters from teams across the country leading innovative practice with children exhibiting complex and developmental trauma.

 The team are regularly requested to teach at conferences and training.
-Our Head of Therapy, Sarah, has presented at international conferences in New York, Brussels and London, national conferences in Newcastle, Southampton and Stratford-Upon-Avon and regularly supports the post-graduate training in SEN and Child Development at the University of Leeds.
+Our Head of Mental Health, Sarah Ayache, has presented at international conferences in New York, Brussels and London, national conferences in Newcastle, Southampton and Stratford-Upon-Avon and has supported the post-graduate training in SEN and Child Development at the University of Leeds.
 She previously facilitated the Neuroscience Research Reading Group at the Northern School for Child and Adolescent Psychotherapy.

-The team are passionate about supporting the development of both our individual disciplines and the practice of therapy with children.
-We are currently exploring options for research and collaborations with academia, with a number of the team interested in further study at a doctorate level.
-As a clinical team with a wealth of experience, well-established and varied clinical practice and 15 years of observations with a distinct client group, we have a lot to offer others researching and creating services in this field.
+The team are passionate about supporting the development of both our individual disciplines and the practice of therapy with children and families.
+We are currently exploring options for research and collaborations with academia.
+As a clinical team with a wealth of experience, well-established and varied clinical practice and 15 years of work with a distinct client group, we have a lot to offer others researching and creating services in this field.